Doomject-Supreme/StuProFX/README.md

-# StuPro is a directory meant for the members of the MüllAG team.
+# StuProFX is a directory meant for the members of the MüllAG team.
 HdM SS21